sagemathinc/cocalc-compute-docker/src/storage/README.md

 ```

 - There are some changes that are not allowed.
 E.g., the compression can't be changed after the filesystem is formatted.
+- Actually the only allowed changes are:
+  - change network topology
+  - change the mountpoint \(which of course can cause subtle problems\)
+  - change the port